jpetazzo/intro-to-docker/slides/Working_With_Volumes.md

 ## Objectives

-At the end of this lesson, you will be able to:
+At the end of this section, you will be able to:

 * Create containers holding volumes.

 * Share volumes across containers.

 * Share a host directory with one or many containers.

 ---